Diving Flores and Banda, natural migratory paths of pelagics and marine mammals

-This harbor offers some of the most amazing and diverse dive locations in the world.
-Under the pier we can find razor fish, different species of pipefish, seahorse, frogfish, scorpion fish a wealth of colorful nudibranchs plus schools of barracuda and batfish.
+This harbour offers some of the most amazing and diverse dive locations in the world.
+Under the pier we can find razor fish, different species of pipefish, seahorse, frogfish, scorpion fish a wealth of colourful nudibranchs plus schools of barracuda and batfish.
 This area provides the perfect setting to start or end your memorable journey.

 Kawula and Pantar

 Whereas Kavula offers crystal blue water diving and spectacular overgrown drop-offs, the island of Pantar shows its best side for the night dive.
 In between the dives there is the opportunity to visit a local village.